Handlekurven din er tom

 Fair Wear Foundation; voluntary initiative for step-wise improvements in supply chain

-Besides our own visits, FWF is of vital importance at the production site; this is a third party making sure that conditions in our factories are better than just acceptable for the people who work there.
+Besides our own visits, Fair Wear of which Haglöfs is a member of, is of vital importance at the production site; this is a third party making sure that conditions in our factories are better than just acceptable for the people who work there.

-Haglöfs’ committment to FWF requires regular thorough third-party auditing of our manufacturing sites, transparent grievance processes and official reporting of performance.
-Hence, FWF is widely considered to be the most stringent independent standard for supply chain monitoring available in the marketplace.
+Haglöfs’ commitment to Fair Wear requires regular thorough third-party auditing of our manufacturing sites, transparent grievance processes and official reporting of performance.
+Hence, Fair Wear is widely considered to be the most stringent independent standard for supply chain monitoring available in the marketplace.

 Fair Wear Foundations eight work standards are the basis for improvement

-FWF keeps track of the improvements made by the companies it works with and through sharing expertise, social dialogue and strengthening industrial relations, FWF increases the effectiveness of the efforts made by companies.
+Fair Wear keeps track of the improvements made by the companies it works with and through sharing expertise, social dialogue and strengthening industrial relations, Fair Wear increases the effectiveness of the efforts made by companies.

 The standards read: